 Introduction

-Geographically locating a map with “Georeferencer” on the Old Maps Online web platform is intuitive and usually requires no prior specialist knowledge.
-Volunteers compare an old map with a modern map and mark points that they can identify on both: Depending on the scale of the map, suitable points include settlements, striking details of coastlines, islands, the mouths of watercourses and outlets from lakes.
+Geographically locating a map with “Georeferencer” on the Old Maps Online web platform was intuitive and usually required no prior specialist knowledge.
+Volunteers compared an old map with a modern map and marked points that they could identify on both: Depending on the scale of the map, suitable points include settlements, striking details of coastlines, islands, the mouths of watercourses and outlets from lakes.

 In addition to a short video tutorial, you will find instructions on the most important steps.
 On the web platform you will also find an overview of all georeferenced maps from the ZB holdings.